 By definition, insomnia includes problems falling or staying asleep, waking too early and being unable to go back to sleep, or having sleep that doesn’t feel restorative.
 While insomnia is not the only type of sleep disorder, it is the most common one.
 (Some others, for example, are obstructive sleep apnea, which involves blockage of airflow during sleep; restless legs syndrome, characterized by an urge to move your legs at night; and narcolepsy, a disorder that causes overwhelming drowsiness during the day.)

-Insomnia can be acute or chronic (see "Terms to Know" at right).
-Either way, if you're not experiencing the normal cycling of the sleep stages, you will likely feel some immediate effects.
+Insomnia can be acute or chronic.
+Either way, if you’re not experiencing the normal cycling of the sleep stages, you will likely feel some immediate effects.
 These may include fatigue, daytime sleepiness, moodiness, upset stomach, headache, and problems concentrating and paying attention.

 Over time, sleep loss can also weaken your immune system.
 “Studies have shown that people who suffer from sleeplessness mount a weaker immune response when getting vaccinated,” says Dr. Dasgupta.
 “Therefore, they may be less protected from illnesses.”